2026 United States Senate election in Louisiana

 The 2026 United States Senate election in Louisiana will be held on November 3, 2026, to elect a member of the United States Senate to represent the state of Louisiana.
-A runoff election will be held on December 12, 2026 if no candidate wins a majority.
-Party primary elections will be held on May 16, 2026 with a runoff on June 27 if no candidate wins a majority in the primary.
-Incumbent Republican senator Bill Cassidy, who was re-elected in 2020, is running for re-election to a third term.
-Cassidy's vote to convict Donald Trump in his second impeachment trial has led to primary challenges against him.
+Republican congresswoman Julia Letlow and Democratic Tensas Parish police juror Jamie Davis are the nominees for their respective parties.
+The winner will succeed two-term Republican incumbent Bill Cassidy, who was defeated in the primary.

+Considered vulnerable to a Republican challenger after he voted to convict President Donald Trump in his second impeachment trial, Cassidy received 24.8% of the vote in the May 16 primary behind Letlow's 44.8% and state treasurer John Fleming's 28.3%.
+Letlow, endorsed by Trump, advanced to a runoff against Fleming on June 27 and won the nomination with 56.9% of the vote.
+A Democratic runoff between Davis and political consultant Gary Crockett was held the same day, which Davis won with 79.9% of the vote.

-Following the enactment of House Bill 17 in 2024, this will be the first U.S. Senate election in Louisiana to utilize party primaries instead of a single blanket primary since 2010.
-Louisiana has been represented in the U.S. Senate exclusively by Republicans since 2015.
+With the enactment of House Bill 17 in 2024, the race is the first U.S. Senate election in Louisiana to utilize party primaries instead of a single blanket primary since 2010.
+Democrats have not won a Senate election in Louisiana since 2008.

 Background

 Change of electoral system

-In January 2024, governor Jeff Landry signed House Bill 17, sponsored by representative Julie Emerson, which eliminated the top-two Louisiana primary system in favor of partisan primaries in elections for Congress, the Board of Elementary and Secondary Education, the Public Service Commission, and the Supreme Court.
+In January 2024, governor Jeff Landry signed House Bill 17, sponsored by representative Julie Emerson, which eliminated the top-two Louisiana primary system in favor of partisan primaries in elections for Congress, the Board of Elementary and Secondary Education, the Public Service Commission, and the state's Supreme Court.
 Unaffiliated voters may vote in the primaries, but not members of other parties, including the Independent Party of Louisiana.
 The bill also indicated the use of runoff elections if no candidate receives a majority in their respective primary.
-The law is to take effect beginning with the 2026 elections, making this election the first in which Louisiana will elect a U.S. senator using this system since 2010; the top-two primary was first implemented in congressional elections in 1978.
+The law will take effect beginning with the 2026 elections, making this election the first in which Louisiana will elect a U.S. senator using this system since 2010; the top-two primary was first implemented in congressional elections in 1978.

 Primary challenge to Cassidy

-Senator Bill Cassidy, who has held this seat since 2015, has gained significant notoriety within the Republican Party for being a vocal critic of president Donald Trump.
-He denounced the storming of the U.S. Capitol and accused the participants of sedition, while voting to certify the results of the 2020 presidential election, which Trump and his supporters have attempted to overturn.
-Cassidy was one of seven Senate Republicans to later vote to convict Trump of incitement of insurrection during his second impeachment trial, for which the Republican Party of Louisiana publicly censured him.
-Additionally, during Trump's 2024 presidential campaign, Cassidy made numerous public statements denouncing his candidacy and calling for his withdrawal, particularly in reference to Trump's four criminal indictments.
+Senator Bill Cassidy, who has held this seat since 2015, gained notoriety within the Republican Party for his vocal criticism of President Donald Trump.
+Cassidy denounced the January 6 U.S. Capitol attack, accused participants of sedition, and voted to certify the 2020 election results.
+He was one of seven Senate Republicans who voted to convict Trump for incitement of insurrection during his second impeachment trial, prompting the Republican Party of Louisiana to censure him.
+During Trump's 2024 campaign, Cassidy publicly opposed his candidacy, citing Trump's four criminal indictments.

-Cassidy's outspoken opposition to President Trump and his policies has led political analysts to believe him vulnerable to a primary challenge from the right wing of the party.
-Early speculation of potential candidates included Clay Higgins, a Congressman and law enforcement officer who has gained popularity among Republicans for his support of Trump.
-However, Higgins ultimately chose not to run.
+Cassidy's stance led analysts to view him as vulnerable to a pro-Trump primary challenge.
+Early speculation in 2024 included Congressman Clay Higgins, a supporter of Trump, who ultimately declined to run.
+On January 18, 2026, Trump endorsed Julia Letlow, who officially entered the race two days later.